 In terms of the victimisation claim, the ET did not find in the claimant’s favour – that is that in threatening legal action, the nursery had deliberately given her a negative reference for the nursery job she subsequently applied for.
 This was because the respondent had provided a factual only reference and so was obliged to state that the claimant had a written warning.
 The Employment Tribunal, however, found that the claimant should not have been provided with a written warning if the respondent had followed its policies properly.
 The Tribunal also found that it was the ‘industry norm’ to provide fuller references, and that the claimant was provided with a standard factual reference because a DBS investigation was ongoing (which, as detailed above, found that the claimant had no case to answer).

 Our solicitors’ views on the case of Coulton v Bewbush Community Nursery

 Caroline Lewis, Senior Associate in the employment department at Redmans, made the following comment on the case: “This case provides good guidance on a claim for disability discrimination.
 It shows that if there is any potential evidence raised by an employee or worker that they have a disability, then the employer would be advised to make further enquiries in order to discern whether reasonable adjustments should or could be made.
-In addition, the case exemplifies that an employer should ensure that its workforce especially supervisors, are briefed on its own policies in order to protect itself against any claim that it did not follow its own procedure”.
+In addition, the case exemplifies that an employer should ensure that its workforce especially supervisors, are briefed on its own policies in order to protect itself against any claim that it did not follow its own procedure”